tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 sincerity and the clarity of their passion.
 Whatever you do, don’t let your cynicism infect them.

-Let Them Take You Down a Peg
+# Let Them Take You Down a Peg

-A proud man is always looking down on things and people; and, of course, as long as you are looking down, you cannot see something that is above you.
+A proud man is always looking down on things and people; and, of course, as long as you are looking down, you cannot see something that is above you. — C. S. LEWIS

-—C. S. LEWIS
-I
-n the midst of the Civil War, Abraham Lincoln went to visit the defenses that ringed Washington, DC.
+In the midst of the Civil War, Abraham Lincoln went to visit the defenses that ringed Washington, DC.
 As he inspected the front lines, a Confederate sniper took a shot at him—and, thankfully, missed.
 A soldier nearby shouted at Lincoln, “Get down, you damn fool!”